OasisAlex/cse15l-lab-reports/lab_report_week5.md

 ./technical/plos/pmed.0020278.txt
 ./technical/plos/pmed.0020281.txt
 ```
+### explanation:
 Using -type f to print out all the files in the given directory.
+It is useful when you trying to find what kinds of files in the directory you given.

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:177$ find ./technical/plos -type l
 [cs15lfa22ga@ieng6-203]:skill-demo1:178$
 ```
+### explanation:
-Using -type options to print out all the links it has in current given directory, however there isn't any
+Using -type options to print out all the links it has in current given directory, however there isn't any.
+It is useful when you want to know there is any link in the folder you given.